But I Was Just Being Honest

 How to talk responsibly to someone you love.

 Posted Nov 20, 2020

-In this country, we have such a strong, sometimes overriding value on free speech, that we sometimes uphold the individual’s right to say whatever she or he wants, even when it is clearly harmful, or even intended to be harmful to the larger community.
-For example, the Supreme Court of the United States upheld the rights of the American Nazi party to hold a march in Skokie, Illinois, despite the fact that march was targeted at a largely Jewish community, and designed to inflict the most harm possible.
+In this country, we put such a strong, sometimes overriding value on free speech that we sometimes uphold the individual’s right to say whatever she or he wants, even when it is clearly harmful, or even intended to be harmful to the larger community.
+For example, the Supreme Court of the United States upheld the rights of the American Nazi party to hold a march in Skokie, Illinois, despite the fact that the march was targeted at a largely Jewish community and designed to inflict the most harm possible.

 While we can debate the pros and cons of this approach as national policy, there is no doubt that the same approach does not work well at all in any kind of relationship.
 Words are very powerful.
-The biblical version of creation is that God created the world with words, “And God said, ‘Let there be light’ and there was light (Chabad).’”
+The biblical version of creation is that God created the world with words, “And God said, 'Let there be light' and there was light (Chabad).”
 Words in relationships are also very powerful, with equal potential for helping or harming those we care most about.
-Couples clearly understand the power of words in their relationships, because when they decide to seek help from a therapist they usually describe their problem as “communication problems.”
+Couples clearly understand the power of words in their relationships, because when they decide to seek help from a therapist, they usually describe their problem as a “communication problem.”

 An interesting example of how complex these matters can be when one person in a relationship has an affair.
 If the affair has truly ended, and the offending partner emerges from the affair clearer than ever about his commitment to his marriage, should he tell his wife about the affair just because that is the truth?
 Should he consider whether it would be better for their marriage to tell the truth or keep it to himself?
 If he decides that would be better for the marriage not to tell his wife, can the two of them truly have an intimate relationship with one of them holding such a secret?